Chapter 27. Systemd network targets and services

 rd.neednet=1 or a configuration is specified to mount remote file systems, then the network settings are applied on

-NetworkManager-wait-online service that are used while applying network settings, and how to configure the
+NetworkManager-wait-online service while applying network settings.
+Also, you can configure

 Systemd maintains the